Darrell Bricker

-Darrell Bricker is a Canadian author, pollster, public speaker, political scientist and political commentator.
+Dr. Darrell Bricker is a Canadian author, pollster, public speaker, political scientist and political commentator.

 Profession

 Pollster

 Bricker is the current Global CEO of Ipsos Public Affairs, a polling, research, marketing, and analysis company.

 While Bricker was completing his B.A. studies, he began to specialize in research, polling, and analysis methods.
 This led to further specialization during his M.A. and Ph.D.

 After completing his Ph.D. at Carleton University in 1989, Bricker was hired in the Office of Prime Minister Brian Mulroney as the Director of Public Opinion Research.
 After a year in the Prime Minister's Office, Bricker was hired by the Angus Reid Group, a polling and analysis company that eventually merged with Ipsos.

 Author

 Bricker has published several academic articles and five books.
 All five books have become Canadian bestsellers: